JohnPaulHernandezAlcala/steam-games/README.md

 * Have more than 6 tags for your game
 * Make sure you get game content published on YouTube
-* Make a game that has the only genre as action or action, adventure combination
+* Make a game that has the only genre as action or action-adventure combination

 ## Support
 If you need any help, please email me at johnhdz1023@gmail.com.